cronii/crikeyooo/README.md

   - Simple contract to vest team token rewards over a period of time
 - Frontend

-## lpConduit
+## TODO
-- need to deploy an lpConduit contract
+- investigate burn function for liquidity withdrawal
+  - does the user send LP tokens to
+- research concentrated liquidity LP tokens